ClemHubble/shortest-paths-nn/README.md

 # Repository for "De-coupled NeuroGF for Shortest Path Distance Approximation on Large Scale Terrain Graphs"
 This is the corresponding repository for ""De-coupled NeuroGF for Shortest Path Distance Approximation on Large Scale Terrain Graphs" (S. Chen, P. K. Agarwal, Y. Wang, ICML 2025).

 ### Dependencies
 This repository depends on PyTorch and PyTorch Geometric.
 All code should be compatible with the latest versions of each package.

+## Running
+Experiment configurations can be found in the `experiment-configs` folder and the model configurations used can be found in the `model-configs` folder.

-### Running
+### Single terrain model
-In order to run the experiments, we use the following bash script.
+In order to run the experiments for the *single terrain* case, we use the following bash script.

 `./run-experiment-1-terrain.sh <experiment-config-here> <trial>`

-All experimental configurations can be found in the `experiment-configs` folder and the model configurations used can be found in the `model-configs` folder.
+### Cross terrain model
+We recently extended our code to be able to handle training over multiple terrains.
+For our cross terrain case, we train each terrain sequentially per epoch.
+Training over multiple terrain graphs can be done using the following bash script:

+`./run-experiment-cross-terrain.sh <experiment-config-here> <trial>`

+### De-coupled model
+To run the de-coupled experiments, you can use another bash script.
+I used two separate ones for de-coupled/non de-coupled training in order to do quick changes/experiments but be warned that there's a lot duplication.
+There are two additional flags I use for this experiment (recently implement): `--single-terrain-per-model` and `--artificial`.
+If you want to train a de-coupled model on a *single* terrain, please use the `--single-terrain-per-model` flag.
+Otherwise, leave it out if you want to train on several different terrains at once (the cross-terrain case).

+`./run-experiment-de-coupled.sh <experiment-config-here> <trial> --flag1 --flag2`.

 ## Updated MLP 06/20/2025
 In our original experiments and paper, we reported results using an MLP with `LeakyReLU` as the activation function, no layer normalization, and per-layer dropout of 0.30.
 However, we found that we are actually able to boost the performance of just the MLP layer by using the `SiLU` activation function, layer normalization, and no dropout.